-Best Prenatal Vitamins for Men and Women in 2023
+Best Prenatal Vitamins for Men and Women in 2024

 If you’re like most people, somewhere between the “let’s have a baby!” conversation and seeing those two pink lines, you’re going to end up researching prenatal vitamins.
 And trust us when we say you’re going to have a ton of options to wade through.
 We’re making things easy.
-Consider this your handy guide to the best prenatal vitamins for men and women in 2023, with all the things you need to know about when to start, which nutrients to prioritize, and how to know you’re getting exactly what you need to support your fertility and give that sweet baby the best start possible.
+Consider this your handy guide to the best prenatal vitamins for men and women in 2024, with all the things you need to know about when to start, which nutrients to prioritize, and how to know you’re getting exactly what you need to support your preconception health and give that sweet baby the best start possible.

 KEY TAKEAWAYS